AG7GN/networking/hamwan-arden-home-README.md

 	- Click the __envelope icon__ for the client you just made.
 This will open your email software and generate a new message with the connection details the client will need to connect to your tunnel.
 	- Fill in the client's email address in the mail message, add a suitable subject, then send the message.

-### (Optional) Connecting Your AREDN Node to a Tunnel Server
+### (Optional) Connecting your AREDN Node to a Tunnel Server

 You'll need to contact another AREDN user who is operating a __Tunnel Server__.
 Ask if you can connect to their tunnel server.
-If they say yes, you need to provide the name of your AREDN router to tunnel server administrator, and in turn he'll provide details you'll need to connect to his server.
+If they say yes, you need to provide the name of your AREDN router to the tunnel server administrator, and in turn he'll provide the details you'll need to connect to his server.
 You'll be entering this information in the __Tunnel Client__ section of your AREDN router setup.

 The Tunnel Server operator will send you an email message with the following information.